apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 In order to keep things simple, the above explanation was based on two assumptions:
 - The network is reliable, meaning that messages are never lost.
-- The network is synchronous, meaning that messages are delivered in the same order they were sent.
+- The network is ordered, meaning that messages are delivered in the same order they were sent.

 In reality, these assumptions are not always true.